 DO IT YOUR SELF Click here for the original JPG file of the layout, you can print it and cut it out of a piece of cardboard with a xacto knife.
 OR right click here and select save file, to download the coreldraw file.
 You can definitely make this template yourself in about 5 minutes with a printer and xacto knife.
 Enjoy.

 READY TO USE.
 I have laser cut and assembled a couple of these.
 PayPal me 5 bucks and I will toss one in the mail for you. note this is only the template as pictured above, no suggestions for codes and no sharpie included.
+NOTE - you REALLY don't need the template, download or follow Per's instructions.

-People much smarter than me have created a list of lens codes Click here for M lens codes
+Carsten Whimster original list of lens codes Click here for M lens codes

 You will need these codes for coding your lenses manually.